Pre-money valuation: Up round and down round

-Financing rounds can be categorized into three types: Up round, down round, or flat round.
+Financing rounds can be categorized into three types: up round, down round, and flat round.
 This categorization may be used to quickly, but imprecisely, determine whether a round has been successful for company stakeholders.
 The precise definition of these terms has been debated by industry participants.
-Debate focuses on whether price per share or company valuation (specifically, comparing the current pre-money valuation to the post-money valuation of the previous round) should be used as the metric to categorized the round.
+Debate focuses on whether price per share or company valuation (specifically, comparing the current pre-money valuation to the post-money valuation of the previous round) should be used as the metric to categorize the round.
 The Wall Street Journal considers an up round (down round) to be when capital is raised at a share price above (below) the previous round.
 Similarly, the WSJ considers a flat round to be when capital is raised at the same share price as the previous round.
-Furthermore, in a survey of 10 attorneys at different Silicon Valley law firms by the WSJ, 8 said that share price should be used to categorize the round.
+Furthermore, in a survey of ten attorneys at different Silicon Valley law firms by the WSJ, eight said that share price should be used to categorize the round.

-However, the other 2 lawyers surveyed by the WSJ argued that both share price and valuation should be used to categorize the round because it depends on perspective.
+However, the other two lawyers surveyed by the WSJ argued that both share price and valuation should be used to categorize the round because it depends on perspective.
 For example, depending on how the deal is structured (such as how many new shares are issued during the round), it is possible for the share price to drop while the company valuation increases.
 That may be considered a down round to prior investors and founders but an up round to new investors.
 Moreover, according to the WSJ, some companies and investors argue that only valuation should be used to categorize the round, not share price.
 That is, they consider an up round (down round) to be when pre-money valuation of the current round is greater (less) than the post-money valuation of the previous round.
 Similarly, they consider a flat round to be when the pre-money valuation of the current round is the same as the post-money valuation of the previous round.